 Fall and Winter Capsule Wardrobe for Kids {Free Checklist!}

-1. figure out how many outfits your kids need
+1. Figure out how many outfits each child needs

 The easiest way to do this, is to figure out a maintainable laundry routine.
 If you wash laundry every other day, that’s 3 days worth of clothes each of your kids needs to make it through that time.

-2. make a checklist for each type of clothing your kids wear
+2. Make a checklist list of each type of clothing your child wears

 This list will vary by season, age and gender.
-I’ve included kids capsule wardrobe checklist for Fall and Winter in the this free printable.
+I’ve included a free printable kids capsule wardrobe checklist to help you get started right away!
 All you have to do is fill in the number of items your child needs to make the number of outfits you planned out in step 1.

-4. use this list when buying for the next season or size
+4. Use this list when buying for the next season or the next size

 This is the fun part.
 You might think that having a list to stick to feels limiting.
 But, I like the freedom to be able to spend a little more on a couple of good quality items that my kids can pass from one to the other and its nice to get to be pickier about colors and prints!